sirjuddington/SLADE/docs/mkdocs/md/Types/EntryType.md

 <prop>formatId</prop>  | <type>string</type> | The type's data format id
 <prop>editor</prop>    | <type>string</type> | The id of the editor used to open entries of this type
 <prop>category</prop>  | <type>string</type> | The type category, used in the entry list filter

+## Constructors

+!!! attention "No Constructors"
+    This type can not be created directly in scripts.